AlcoholRehabHelp Logo

 The safest option is to undergo medically supervised detoxification, followed by a long-term treatment program.

-Detox and withdrawal can cause dangerous symptoms that should be monitored by health professionals.
+Detox and withdrawal can cause extremely dangerous symptoms that medical professionals should monitor.
 Medication-assisted treatment (MAT) should be used here to manage cravings and reduce the risk of relapse.

-The medications most commonly used to treat alcohol abuse are:
+Medications commonly used to treat alcohol abuse include:

 Medications used to treat addiction to oxycodone (Percocet) include:

-Once detox is complete and someone is beyond the initial phase of withdrawal, they can begin a more complex treatment regimen.
+Once detox is complete and someone is beyond the initial withdrawal phase, they can begin a more complex treatment regimen.

 7 sources cited